fuhui14/SWEN90017-2024-TAP/docs/Software Requirements Specification.md

   - The system should efficiently handle up to 3 concurrent (or in queue) transcriptions.
   - Expected to manage audio files up to 4 hours in length.
   - Improvement in transcription processing time, aiming for less than 4 hours for 1-hour audio files.
+  - Optional use of additional open-source libraries to enhance speaker diarization capabilities.

 - **Security Requirements**: